navikt/syfopdfgen/README.md

 * Kevin Sillerud, `kevin.sillerud@nav.no`

 ### For NAV employees
-We are also available on the slack channel #integrasjon for internal communication.
+We are also available on the slack channel #barken for internal communication.